 We have realized that there is a misconception about Ayurvedic food – that it basically revolves around Indian cuisines and has limited recipes – but that’s not the case.
-Unlike the image you may have of Ayurveda as exotic and unfamiliar, the Ayurvedic diet is, in reality, much closer to the whole foods you consumed while growing up.
-Think of rice pudding, vegetable soup with cornbread, mashed parsnips, or even lasagna.
-Really any dish you can think of can be sātmya – that which is wholesome and agreeable to nature.
-All foods can be modified into Ayurvedic versions of the dish to be nourishing.
-You just have to consider your dosha and your needs to make a dish more harmonious, by adding in particular spices & herbs and marrying the dish with other tastes to make it just right for you.
+Unlike the image you may have of Ayurveda as exotic and unfamiliar, the Ayurvedic diet is, in reality, much closer to the whole foods you consumed (possibly) while growing up.
+Think of the freshness and simplicity of cinnamon-spiced rice pudding, herbed vegetable soup with cornbread, cumin mashed parsnips, or even homemade lasagna.
+Really any dish you can think of can be made sātmya – that which is wholesome and agreeable to your nature.
+All foods can be modified into Ayurvedic versions of the dish to make it comforting, nourishing, oily, mashy and more digestible(with the use of spices & herb).
+These are the qualities that are suggested for yogi’s to eat to keep grounded and balanced.
+When adjusting food for your dosha and your needs to make a dish more harmonious, the use of particular spices & herbs help with the digestibility and marry the dish with other tastes to make it just right for you.

 An Ayurvedic diet is about being conscious and aware of your needs so that you’re eating right for your nature’s characteristics.
 This is really important, as the effect of food differs from person to person.
 As the proverb says, “One man’s poison is another man’s nectar.”
 It is vital to know the effect your diet has on your body and mind, and how you may alter it, in order to extract maximum health benefits for yourself.

 There is no single go-to Ayurvedic diet that we can recommend because, for creating a proper diet, you should have the full understanding of your bodily functions and your environment, and then create the most suitable plan based on those needs.